The marvellous attractions in Aleppo

 Aleppo was also known for the Umayyad Mosque, one of the largest and oldest in the city.
 Declared a World Heritage Site by UNESCO, it was built by the Caliph Umayyad Suleyman around the eighth century AD and modified several times in the following centuries.
 At the south corner took place the Minaret, 45 meters high and built in 1090 DC in six different sections with an internal staircase consisting of about 170 steps.

 The vitality of this market was one of the main features that fascinated the visitor, who could also experience the charm of bargaining, trying to get the best price to buy the famous local products: soap, oil, spices, incense, silk and carpets.
-During my stay in Aleppo, I always enjoyed spending time in this crowded market, observing everyday life sitting in some funduq, drinking a mint tea or Arabic coffee and talking to local people always surprised and so curious about my knowledge of the Arabic language.
+During my stay in Aleppo, I always enjoyed spending time in this crowded market, observing everyday life, sitting in some funduq, drinking a mint tea or Arabic coffee and talking to local people surprised and curious about my knowledge of the Arabic language.
 Unfortunately, this city remains only good memories because most of its beauties have been badly damaged or destroyed.
 The only thing you can still do is admire them through pictures.